Differences Between MySQL vs MongoDB

 MySQL

-- You have nothing to pay to use it because MySQL is released under an open-source license.
-It works on many operating systems and with many languages including C++, JAVA, PHP, PERL, C, etc. The open-source GPL license allows programmers to modify the MySQL software to fit their own specific environments.
+• You have nothing to pay to use it because MySQL is released under an open-source license.
+It works on many operating systems and with many languages, including C++, JAVA, PHP, PERL, C, etc. The open-source GPL license allows programmers to modify the MySQL software to fit their specific environments.

-- It compiles on many platforms.
+• Compiles on many platforms.
 It is named after co-founder Monty Widenius’s daughter: My.
-Data stored in MySQL tables, Tables are collections of related data.
-Tables have row and columns to store data, Tables are related by different keys like primary keys, Foreign keys, etc.
+Data is stored in MySQL tables; Tables are collections of related data.
+Tables have rows and columns to store data; different keys like primary keys, Foreign keys, etc., relate tables.

 MongoDB

-- A document is a set of key-value pairs.
+• A document is a set of key-value pairs.
 Documents have a dynamic schema.
-Dynamic schema means that documents in the same collection do not need to have the same set of fields or structures, and common fields in a collection’s documents may hold different types of data.
+Dynamic schema means that documents in the same collection do not need the same set of fields or structures, and common fields in a collection’s documents may hold different types of data.

 MySql Stores date in from Tables Example given below

-MongoDB stores data in form Documents Example given below.
+MongoDB stores data in the form of Documents Example given below.

 {